AWilso76/Linux-File-Directory/README.md

 ---

 # Listing Files in the Home Directory
-Displaying the contents of the home directory to understand the structure and files present.
+Displaying the contents of the home directory (including hidden files} to understand the structure and files present.

 <img width="1000" alt="image" src="https://i.imgur.com/nVn0pZR.png?1">
 ---